Continuous-time trading and the emergence of probability: Main result: abstract version

 Because of its generality, some aspects of Theorem~\ref{thm:main} may appear counterintuitive.
 (For example, the conditions we impose on $E$ imply that $E$ contains all $\omega\in\Omega$ satisfying $\omega(0)=c$ whenever $E$ contains constant $c$.)
 In the rest of this section we will specialize Theorem~\ref{thm:main} to the more intuitive case of divergent and nowhere constant price paths.

 Formally, we say that $\omega\in\Omega$ is \emph{nowhere constant} if there is no interval $(t_1,t_2)$, where $0\le t_1<t_2$, such that $\omega$ is constant on $(t_1,t_2)$, we say that $\omega$ is \emph{divergent} if there is no $c\in\bbbr$ such that $\lim_{t\to\infty}\omega(t)=c$, and we let $\DS\subseteq\Omega$ stand for the set of all $\omega\in\Omega$ that are divergent and nowhere constant.
 Intuitively, the condition that the price path $\omega$ should be nowhere constant means that trading never stops completely, and the condition that $\omega$ should be divergent will be satisfied if $\omega$'s volatility does not eventually die away (cf.\ Remark~\ref{rem:volatility} in Section~\ref{sec:result-constructive} below).
-The conditions of being divergent and nowhere constant in the definition of $\DS$ are similar to, but weaker than, Dubins and Schwarz's \cite{dubins/schwarz:1965} conditions of being unbounded and nowhere constant.
+The conditions of being divergent and nowhere constant in the definition of $\DS$ are similar to, but weaker than, Dubins and Schwarz's \cite{Dubins/Schwarz:1965} conditions of being unbounded and nowhere constant.

-All unbounded and strictly increasing time changes $f:[0,\infty)\to[0,\infty)$ form a group, which will be denoted $\GGG$.
+All unbounded and strictly increasing time transformations $f:[0,\infty)\to[0,\infty)$ form a group, which will be denoted $\GGG$.
 Let us say that an event $E$ is \emph{time-invariant} if it contains the whole orbit $\{\omega^f\st f\in\GGG\}$ of each of its elements $\omega\in E$.
 It is clear that $\DS$ is time-invariant.
 Unlike $\KKK$, the time-invariant events form a $\sigma$-algebra: $E^c$ is time-invariant whenever $E$ is (cf.\ Remark~\ref{rem:intersection}).

-It is not difficult to see that for subsets of $\DS$ there is no difference between time-invariance and time-superinvariance: \begin{lemma} An event $E\subseteq\DS$ is time-superinvariant if and only if it is time-invariant. \end{lemma} \begin{proof} If $E$ (not necessarily $E\subseteq\DS$) is time-superinvariant, $\omega\in\Omega$, and $f\in\GGG$, we have $\psi:=\omega^f\in E$ as $\psi^{f^{-1}}=\omega$.
-Therefore, time-superinvariance always implies time-invariance.
+The following two lemmas will be needed to specialize Theorem~\ref{thm:main} to subsets of $\DS$.
+First of all, it is not difficult to see that for subsets of $\DS$ there is no difference between time-invariance and time-superinvariance (which makes the notion of time-superinvariance much more intuitive for subsets of $\DS$).